 Meanwhile, the pressures are mounting: population growth, climate change and resource constraints loom.

 How can we sustainably and nutritiously feed a world population that is expected to reach eight billion by 2025?

 The University of California is committed to addressing this challenge.

 As a public research university, UC tackles the toughest problems.
-That’s why UC President Janet Napolitano and chancellors from all 10 UC campuses united around this goal to launch the Global Food Initiative.
+That’s why UC President Janet Napolitano and chancellors from all 10 UC campuses united around this goal to launch the Global Food Initiative in 2014.

 The initiative involves faculty, students and staff.
 It draws on UC’s leadership in agriculture, medicine, climate science, public policy, social science, biological science, humanities, arts and law, among others.